tomdalling/rschema/DEVELOPER_NOTES.md

 TODO
 ----

+ - fix up the README documentation

+ - At least a little bit of RDoc documentation

+ - Unit tests for CoercionWrapper

  - Error translations

    Errors contain a lot of information that can be translated to fit various contexts.
 There are already developer-friendly ways to stringify errors, but these errors should probably be translatable via Rails i18n functionality.

- - fix up the README documentation

- - At least a little bit of RDoc documentation